locksmack/weatherapp/README.md

 ## TODO
 This project is not nearly as polished as hoped due to a planned trip to Vanuatu half way through the strict delivery window.
-Hopefully the assessors will appreciate the need to sit on a beach for a week! :) Several improvements should be done:
+Hopefully the assessors will appreciate the need to lie on a beach for a week! :) Several improvements should be done:

 * Caching of API responses to avoid multiple calls when toggling between cities
 * Improved styling